benjamin-bader/thrifty/CONTRIBUTING.md

 Coding Style
 ------------

+We use [Spotless](https://github.com/diffplug/spotless) to automatically apply and enforce code styles.
+For Java code, we use [palantir-java-format](https://github.com/palantir/palantir-java-format); for Kotlin, [ktfmt](https://github.com/facebook/ktfmt).

-The coding style employed here is fairly conventional Kotlin.
-Please use the standard Kotlin code style.
-Anything not covered by CI checks is left to your discretion, but please try to favor matching the style of existing code.
+Code that does not pass CI, whether for functional or style reasons, will not be merged.
+Style choices not covered by Spotless are left to your discretion, but please try to favor matching the style of existing code.

 Workflow
 --------